gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ![Apollo Todo App](../assets/guide-apollo-todo.png)

-There are two todo items pre-populated from the server using GraphQL query.
+There are two todo items pre-populated from the server using the GraphQL query.
 When you type in the text and click the "Add Todo" button, a new item will be added through a GraphQL mutation.

 ## Server source code